Datronizer/sheridan-vault/General Sheridan Terminology.md

 	- Unless you have a health condition/doctor's note, you will be deducted.
 # Academic Procedures for Evaluations
 Refer to School of Applied Computing - Academic Procedures for Evaluations.
+# Proctoring
+Proctoring is generally done virtually through [[Lockdown Browser]].
+I don't know why other than there must be a massive contract.